 We loved them so much, and friends who didn’t have any food issues loved them too, so I made this a ‘cookbook recipe’ …. the batter can be used to make

-The perfect treat for a hot summer morning and a sneaky way to get gelatin into you (+ kids).
-I created this jello while on The Body Ecology Diet (B.E.D) to heal a chronic case of yeast overgrowth.
-My kids did this gut healing protocol too, so I had to get creative in the food department 🙂
+The perfect treat for a hot summer morning and a sneaky way to get gelatin into kids!
+I created this recipe while on Body Ecology Diet (B.E.D) to heal yeast overgrowth.
+My kids were doing this gut healing diet too and this recipe is me getting creative to find more foods that did not include sugar, even sugar from fruit 🙂